80-20-Human-In-The-Loop/Community/README.md

 ### The Story That Changed Everything

-In 2023, something amazing happened.
-AI coding tools became incredibly powerful.
+In the past years, AI coding tools became incredibly powerful.
 Claude Code, GitHub Copilot, and Cursor could write entire applications in minutes.
 Developers everywhere celebrated.

 **The tools were like magic.**